xychcz/S3Fit/manuals/basic_usage.md

 - `v0_redshift` (float) \
    Initial guess of the systemic redshift.
 The velocity shifts of all models are in relative to the input `v0_redshift`.
 - `model_config` (nested dictionary) \
-   Dictionary of model configurations, see [model setup](#configure-models) section for details.
+   Dictionary of model configurations, see [model configuration](#2-model-configuration) section for details.
 #### 1.4 Control of fitting
 - `num_mocks` (int) \
    Number of the mock spectra for the Monte Carlo method.